Cherreads

 Chapter 1

-She came from old money—one of the founding conglomerate families that shaped modern Korea.
-Her grandfather laid the first telephone cables after the war, her father built highways and power lines.
-Their company, Nara Group, became the backbone of modern Korea—roads, bridges, subway tunnels, even the street-lights many people took for granted.
+She came from old money, one of the founding conglomerate families that shaped modern Korea.
+Her grandfather laid the first telephone cables after the war, and her father expanded the legacy by building highways and power lines.
+Over the years, their company, Nara Group, grew into a foundation of the country's modern infrastructure.

-But Yuna did not coast on her surname.
-At twenty-three she earned two degrees—civil engineering and finance.
-At twenty-four she fixed a half-built coastal highway no one else could save, finishing it early and under budget.
+But Yuna was someone who never relied on her family name.
+At the age of twenty-three, she earned two degrees, one in civil engineering and one in finance.
+At twenty-four she took over a failing coastal highway project that no one else could salvage and completed it ahead of schedule and under budget.

 When her father had a stroke three years ago, the board expected a caretaker.
-Instead they got Yuna, calm as ice and twice as sharp.
-She fired two corrupt directors her first week and never raised her voice doing it.
+Instead, they got Yuna, calm as ice and twice as sharp.
+Within her first week, she coldly dismissed two corrupt directors, reorganized the entire upper management, and restored the company's stability before anyone even realized how completely she had seized control.

-The media called her The Ice Queen.
-But Yuna didn't care.
+The media called her The Ice Queen, but Yuna didn't care.
 She didn't need to be liked.
-She needed results.
-And she got them.
+What mattered to her were results.
+And she always got them.

 "Let's begin," she said.